EveryOneIsGross/Sefirot/README.md

 ## Usage

-To use this project, you need to enter your OpenAI API key when prompted.
-Then, you can enter any question you want to ask the chatbot.
-The chatbot will start at Malkuth, the lowest sefira, and traverse the tree of sefirot until it reaches Keter, the highest sefira.
-It will generate an answer and a clarification for each sefira, and a final reflection based on all the answers.
-It will also speak the final reflection using text-to-speech.
+You will be prompted to enter your OpenAI API key.
+Then you'll be able to provide a question or task.
+Using the text-davinci-003 model your question will start at Malkuth, and traverse the ToL with gpt-3.5-turbo now choosing the appropriate Sefira to question.
+After prompting Keter, a new agent will summarise and look for insights from each sefira, ending with a final reflection using the gpt-3.5-turbo model providing it's final answer.

 ## Current Implementation

 This is very much just a proof of concept that renders ok results and illustrates the concept.
 Alot of the logic on pathfinding is a placeholder or just messy.
-Also the prompts and descriptions of the Sefirot are not well defined.
+Also the prompts and descriptions of the Sefirot are not yet well defined.

 ## To do